It would take more than a lifetime to see it all, but you can discover much of Yosemite’s iconic scenery even in a short visit.

 Of course, everything that you do in Yosemite provides a new perspective on the majesty and beauty in the park, however, to see Yosemite up close and personal, nothing is quite like leaving the pavement behind and venturing out onto the trails.

-A wide range of hiking trails suit all interests, from a short 1-mile loop to the base of Lower Yosemite Fall, to the all-day epic trek to the summit of Half Dome and everything in between.
+A wide range of hiking trails suit all interests, from a short one-mile (1.6 km) loop to the base of Lower Yosemite Fall, to the all-day epic trek to the summit of Half Dome and everything in between.
 Various Yosemite maps are available for those who wish to explore on their own, or you can join a group hike to have a local guide from Yosemite’s Mountaineering School show you around.
 Custom hikes are also available.

 Of course, strapping on a pair of hiking boots isn’t the only way to see the park.
 There are also opportunities to explore while sitting in the saddle.
 There are three stables located in different areas of the park for those that prefer to explore on a mule- or horseback ride.